ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 the LBWSG categories, which is a subset of the GAxBW rectangle :math:`[0,42\text{wk}] \times [0,4500\text{g}]`.

-This piecewise constant relative risk function is discontinuous, jumping from one value to another at the linear boundaries between the LBWSG categories (usually when GA is a multiple of 2 or BW is a multiple of 500), and the relative risk does not change at all within each LBWSG category.
+This piecewise constant relative risk function is `discontinuous <continuous function_>`_, jumping from one value to another at the linear boundaries between the LBWSG categories (usually when GA is a multiple of 2 or BW is a multiple of 500), and the relative risk does not change at all within each LBWSG category.
 Therefore, any